Stress management: Pilot stress report systems

-College
+Stress in College

-College can be a stressful time for many students, as they adjust to a new and unfamiliar environment while transitioning from adolescence to adulthood.
-Nearly 80% of college students report frequently dealing with daily stress.
-Sources of stress that influence college students’ stress levels include family and friends who are often physically further away, as well as changes in communication patterns with these individuals.
-Long-held beliefs (i.e. religious beliefs) as well as new opportunities for various behavior (i.e. alcohol and drug use) are also significant influential factors.
-In addition to these potential sources of stress, college students are also faced with often rigorous academic demands.
-In order to manage this stress, students rely on many strategies including problem-focused and emotion-focused coping.
+College can be a particularly stressful period for many students as they adjust to a new and often unfamiliar environment while transitioning from adolescence to adulthood.
+Nearly 80% of college students report frequently experiencing daily stress.
+Sources of stress that influence college students’ stress levels include family and friends who are often physically further away, along with shifts in communication patterns with these individuals.
+Other influential factors include long-held beliefs (i.e. religious beliefs) and new opportunities for various behavior (i.e. alcohol and drug use).
+In addition to these potential sources of stress, college students are often faced with rigorous academic demands.
+To manage these challenges, students tend to rely on many strategies including problem-focused and emotion-focused coping.